 LDN reporting requirements for deposits and disbursements include U.S. Military active duty and Military retiree payments, Defense payments to vendors, and other recurring monthly, quarterly, or one-time transactions.
 Appendix 1 lists examples of agency deposits and disbursements for which an advance notification is required.

-For deposits and disbursements between $50 million and $500 million, Fiscal Service requires that agencies report LDNs a minimum of 2 business days in advance of the settlement date.
-For deposits and disbursements of $500 million or more, Fiscal Service requires that agencies report LDNs a minimum of 5 business days in advance of the settlement date.
+For deposits and disbursements between $50 million and $500 million, Fiscal Service requires that agencies report LDNs a minimum of two business days in advance of the settlement date.
+For deposits and disbursements of $500 million or more, Fiscal Service requires that agencies report LDNs a minimum of five business days in advance of the settlement date.
 Intra-agency transfers to be processed via the Intra-governmental Payments and Collections (IPAC) system are not subject to LDN requirements.

-If specific deposit or disbursement information is not final, agencies must inform Fiscal Service daily as soon as possible, but no later than 8:30 a.m. eastern time on the transaction settlement date, of the approximate amount and approximate deposit or disbursement date.
+If specific deposit or disbursement information is not final, agencies must inform Fiscal Service daily as soon as possible, but no later than 8:30 a.m.
+Eastern Time on the transaction settlement date, of the approximate amount and approximate deposit or disbursement date.
 Presently, some financial officers may not be informed in advance of upcoming disbursements.
 If this is the case, the agency must establish a formal system of notification to ensure that the necessary forecasting information is provided to Treasury.

 A number of agencies consolidate individual transactions and process multiple payments on a daily basis.
 While an individual item in a payment file may not be significant, the daily total for the agency’s spending may have a substantial impact on Treasury’s operating cash balance.

-All agencies processing daily ACH and Fedline payments via Treasury disbursing offices or FRB services must report daily disbursement totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS 187.
+All agencies processing daily ACH and Fedline payments via Treasury disbursing offices or FRB services must report daily disbursement totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS Form 187.

-All DFAS centers and other Defense installations making EFT payments to vendors must report daily payment totals to Fiscal Service via the CASH TRACK website or using FS 187.
+All DFAS centers and other Defense installations making EFT payments to vendors must report daily payment totals to Fiscal Service via the CASH TRACK website or using FS Form 187.

-Refer to the Contacts section for the email address, fax number, and telephone number.
+Refer to Contacts for the email address, fax number, and telephone number.
 When there are circumstances unique to a DFAS center, Treasury works with the center to design a reporting form that addresses those circumstances.

-All DFAS centers and other Defense installations making EFT payments for Military active duty and Military retirees must report payment totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS 187.
-Fiscal Service requires a minimum of 2 business days advance notice for these payments.
+All DFAS centers and other Defense installations making EFT payments for Military active duty and Military retirees must report payment totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS Form 187.
+Fiscal Service requires a minimum of two business days advance notice for these payments.

 U.S. Military active pay includes the following pay classifications: active duty pay, reserve pay, cadet pay, active salary allotments, active blanket pay, and voluntary separation incentives.
 These payments usually occur on the 1st and the 15th calendar days of each month.
 When the 1st or the 15th day falls on a weekend or on a holiday, the payment is processed as of the prior workday.
 The sample form in Appendix 2 includes all required information fields.
-Refer to the Contacts section for the email address, fax number, and telephone number.
+Refer to Contacts for the email address, fax number, and telephone number.

 U.S. Military retiree pay includes the following pay classifications: retired pay, retired allotments, retired annuities, and retired blanket pay.
 These payments usually occur on the 1st calendar day of the month.
 When the 1st day falls on a weekend or a holiday, the payment is processed as of the next workday.
 The form in Appendix 2 includes all required information fields.
-Refer to the Contacts section for the email address, fax number, and telephone number.
+Refer to Contacts for the email address, fax number, and telephone number.

 The need for such reporting generally is determined by the magnitude of dollar amounts and the volatility of timing for such activity.
 In such cases, Treasury works with both agency budget and financial office personnel to set up reporting schedules and forms that achieve Treasury’s information requirements within the framework of the agency’s information systems and staffing.